Product kernels are efficient and flexible tools for high-dimensional scattered data interpolation: Componentwise point selection

 To briefly explain greedy point selection methods, these are recursive point removal (or insertion) schemes that require, at each removal step, efficient computations of maximizers of kernel-specific error functionals, along with efficient update strategies.
 Since the above mentioned greedy algorithms~\cite{DeMarchi2005,Floater_AI:1996,Floater_AI:1998,Iske_Habil,Wenzel2023standard} work for general positive definite kernel functions, they can in particular be applied to positive definite product kernels.

-However, given an initial grid-like point set, the reduced point set which is obtained by a greedy algorithm, will in general not be grid-like anymore.
+However, on given initial grid-like point set, the reduced point set (output by a greedy algorithm) will in general not be grid-like anymore.
 Therefore, we cannot immediately rely on the findings of Section \ref{interpolation}, where computational advantages on grid-like data were explained.

 Therefore, we now propose more sophisticated point selection strategies that act on the product kernel components $K_i$ and maintain the grid-like structure of the interpolation point set, where we restrict the componentwise selection to subsets $\Omega_i \subset \mathbb{R}^{d_i}$ for $i = 1, ..., M$.
 This leads us to nested sequences $\left( X_n \right)_{n \in \mathbb{N}}$ in $\Omega = \bigtimes_{i=1}^M \Omega_i \subset \mathbb{R}^d$ that have the form